 You’re cool as a cucumber in times of crisis

-You are innovative and creative
+You’re innovative and creative

 You’ve got strong leadership and management skills

-Mamas are born leaders.
+Parents are born leaders.
 We take charge and figure out what needs to be done.
-We also roll up our sleeves and get it done or we recruit others to help out.
+We roll up our sleeves and get it done or we recruit others to help out.
 And, like some of the best leaders, we mentor those under our charge when they’ve made a mistake, we guide them through to their next milestone, we cheer them when they’ve accomplished feats big and small, and we model qualities like honesty, integrity and loyalty.
 And, we do most things – even those we dislike – with a positive attitude.

 Once you can identify these in your very own life, use them to pump up your LinkedIn profile or resume, or weave them into your conversations with your boss or at your next job interview.